jhajek/Linux-text-book-part-1/Chapter-14/chapter-14.md

 From the commandline I can issue the command: ```docker pull ubuntu```.
 This will go the the Docker registry, not unlike the Vagrant Box registry, and pull an Ubuntu 18.04 container (~35mb) to your system.
 Try it and see what happens.

+Let us try to pull some other containers, this time containing an application:

+* `sudo docker pull nginx`
+* `sudo docker pull node`
+* `sudo docker pull jekyll/jekyll`
+* `sudo docker pull gatsbyjs/gatsby`
+* `sudo docker pull wordpress`

-You can now list the Ubuntu container image by issuing the ```docker images``` command.
+You can now list the container images by issuing the ```docker images``` command.
 When you do, what do you see?
 Try to pull someother containers.
 Try ```docker pull mysql```, or ```docker pull alpine```, or ```docker pull jenkins```.
 What happens?
-There is an entire public container registry with commonly installed applications.
-These are good for exploration and experimenting but not wise to use in a production system.
-URL HERE.

-Now we see these items listed by issuing the command: ```docker images```, but how to interact with them?
+How to interact with them?

 We issue the command: ```docker run```.
 The entire ```docker run``` documentation is explained [https://docs.docker.com/engine/reference/commandline/run/#examples](https://docs.docker.com/engine/reference/commandline/run/#examples "Docker run documentation").
 There are two ways to run containers.
 They can be run as a background process accessible over the network or the can be run with an interactive remote shell.
-For those downloading basic Ubuntu containers this will be the best option as you can then experiment to get your application exactly the way you want it to look.
+This leads to a concept of [immutable infrastructure](https://www.digitalocean.com/community/tutorials/what-is-immutable-infrastructure "Digital Ocean article explaining immutable infrastructure").
+Generally a Docker container will be created and run without manual intervention, but we will show you how you can login and modify a container to learn about how containers work.

 Let's run the command: ```docker run --name my-apache-server -it ubuntu```.
 What happens?
 Type the command: ```docker ps``` and note that this screen shows us the running container instances.
 The ```--name``` flag allows us to give us a reference name for this instance of the container.
 The ```-i``` flag allows us to have an interactive shell and the ```-t``` gives us a psuedo-TTY; or a terminal.
 Note that this is a root shell and you can pass commands remotely wihtout needing an interactive shell.
 Simple remove the ```-i -t or -it``` flags.